junxit/us-congress-bills-110/metadata.md

 - 2008-06-23 — Introduced in Senate
 - 2008-06-23 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2008-07-09 — Committee on Energy and Natural Resources Subcommittee on Public Lands and Forests.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-572.
+- 2008-09-11 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2008-09-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment.
+Without written report.
+- 2008-09-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment.
+Without written report.
+- 2008-09-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1004.